Dec. 5, 2006 -- New York is the first city in the nation to ban trans fats from all restaurants.

 Not so concerned about heart disease?
 How about that big belly?
 Read this WebMD news article for more information on how trans fats expand your waist.

 Wondering what foods have the most trans fats?
 Check out this WebMD Feature on the top 10 trans fat foods.

 We'll see if other cities follow in New York's footsteps.
 In the meantime, certain fast-food restaurants are jumping on the trans-fat-free bandwagon.

-KFC announced that it will begin frying its chicken and other foods in oil free of trans fats, and.
+KFC announced that it will begin frying its chicken and other foods in oil free of trans fats, and Taco Bell is also set to ditch trans fats.
 Both changes are scheduled to take effect by April 2007.